skalb/skalb.github.com/source/_posts/2012-04-26-extending-and-refactoring-views-in-backbone.markdown

     new Trackbone.Views.Projects.ProjectView(options)
 ```

 We can call the into the parent class by using super in this view's initialize.
-This is just a <a href="http://coffeescript.org/#classes">CoffeeScript shortcut</a> to apply the same arguments to the parent's constructor.
+This is just a [CoffeeScript shortcut](http://coffeescript.org/#classes) to apply the same arguments to the parent's constructor.
 I've also explicitly required the parent View class since Rails does not guarantee which order JavaScript files will be loaded in the browser.
 The getView function here creates the correct ItemView based off the Project model.

 The New item View shown below is generic enough that it did not need to be extended for each model.